 Is adult acne different from teenage acne?

 Yes.
-Adult acne usually appears on the lower face, jawline, and neck and tends to be more inflammatory, whereas teenage acne is more common on the forehead and cheeks.
+Adult acne usually appears on the lower face, jawline, and neck and tends to be more inflammatory, while teenage acne is more common on the forehead and cheeks.

 Can diet affect adult acne?

-Yes, studies show that high-glycemic foods, dairy, and sugar may trigger or worsen acne in adults.
-A low-glycemic, anti-inflammatory diet may reduce breakouts.
+Some studies suggest high-glycemic foods, dairy, and sugar may worsen acne in some adults.
+A low-glycemic, anti-inflammatory diet may help reduce breakouts.

 Should I pop adult acne pimples?

 No. Popping pimples can lead to scarring, infection, and delayed healing.
-Use spot treatments with benzoyl peroxide or salicylic acid instead.
+Spot treatments with benzoyl peroxide or salicylic acid are a better option.

 Can adult acne cause permanent scars?